top of page

 In November 2010 we had become frustrated with continual stonewalling and bureaucratic red tape associated with the site we originally preferred – which incidentally was the Templeton outdoor pool - we cast our eye out for another and came across the current site in January 2011, and put an offer in on it.
 We were due to sign up for it on the day of the Christchurch Earthquakes in February 2011.
 The earthquakes occurred before that happened and the actual signing was delayed.

 As you can imagine after that fateful day the building process became an absolute nightmare.
-There were so many delays and after purchasing the site we had to jump through numerous bureaucratic hoops; we had to pay for all sorts of geotechnical reports, electromagnetic reports, feasibility studies; we engaged two different architectural companies - neither of which appeared to understand our needs or requirements - and the costs to build in Christchurch following the earthquakes were ramped up virtually overnight by something like 35%.
-And that was really hard - we were just ordinary people trying to build something that we envisaged would help others, and when talking about a multi-million-dollar project it was a lot of extra money to suddenly try and find.
+There were so many delays and after purchasing the site we had to jump through numerous bureaucratic hoops; we had to pay for all sorts of geotechnical reports, electromagnetic reports, feasibility studies; we engaged two different architectural companies - neither of which appeared to understand our needs or requirements - and the costs to build in Christchurch following the earthquakes were ramped up virtually overnight.
+That was really hard - we were just ordinary people trying to build something that we envisaged would help others, and when talking about a multi-million-dollar project it was a lot of extra money to suddenly try and find.
 In effect, we’d shelled out loads of money but had absolutely nothing to show for it.
 We needed some way of beginning our swim school in order to recoup some of this huge outlay.

 Through Huia’s brother-in-law we were put on to a company called Apollo; they had a new type of pool design they wanted to bring into the country and would build what we wanted on budget – which they did.
 Our stainless steel pool was the first of its type in New Zealand - all others were concrete or tiled.
 Apollo showcased our pool and have now gone on to make numerous others like it around the country.

-In November 2011 circumstances meant that we had to walk away from a long association we both had from Templeton Swimming Club, a club Huia had coached voluntarily for 28 years and myself for 18 and one which our children had all swum for.
-This was a heart-breaking decision at the time, but one with which we felt were left with little choice.
-But we were determined to still coach and make this vision happen so we decided to start our own swim club and we chose the name Waitaha.
-For us, it embodied the values we hold in high regard and to which we aspire.
+For us, Waitaha embodied the values we hold in high regard and to which we aspire.
 It is a strong name steeped in history, rich in tradition and ancestry, held in great mana, uttered with respect.
 It is the name of the first people in this region – and that is what we wanted – to be the first and foremost club in the region.
 We approached the local iwi and were granted permission and their blessing to use the name.
 They also came and blessed the site prior to the commencement of building.
-Much later the squad names were, in turn, chosen by Huia, myself, Sam, and Matthew, to reflect the Waitaha strength, name and region: Aoraki – the highest peak in Aotearoa and therefore the pinnacle for squads, flowing into Pukaki, and supported by Waitaki, Waiau, Rangitata, Rakaia, Waimakriri, Hurunui, Te Waihora - all significant waterways of the Waitaha area.
-Water, is the essence of our sport and what we do; it is an element which is traditionally considered sacred for Maori, being the essence of life, so the squad names all of you swimmers are part of are very symbolic and represent great strength and vitality, so we hope you own those squad names with humility and great pride.
+Much later the squad names were, in turn, chosen by Huia, Jenny, Sam, and Matthew, to reflect the Waitaha strength, name and region.

 Despite starting the club, frustratingly we were still without our own pool.
-In January 2012 we approached McKenzie Residential School (which was about a kilometre from our current site) to see if the school would allow us use of its pool.
+In January 2012 we approached McKenzie Residential School (which was about a kilometre from our Charente Way site) to see if the school would allow us use of its pool.
 We owe a great debt of thanks to the school who didn’t know us but put their faith in us and said yes, we could use its’ pool for free in return for teaching their children - all of whom had severe behavioural issues.
 It is an understatement to say how much those children taught us every day we were there – they were as sharp as tacks and really kept us on our toes and really challenged us – which was great, because it was what we needed to stand us even better stead as coaches.
 That pool was a 15 metre 2 lane pool and in April 2012 Canterbury Swim School opened its doors at McKenzie and in that first week we had our 9 Waitaha club swimmers and a huge total of 14 swim school children come through them.

-During this time we took on board 2 staff members – my daughter Kelly who was with us right from the outset and Sue Heslop, who came on board part way through our stint at McKenzie - both of these ladies coached many squad swimmers in their early days, some of whom are still here today.
-Our families have been, and continue to be very supportive and an important part of what we do.
+During this time we took on board 2 staff members – Jenny's daughter Kelly who was with us right from the outset and Sue Heslop, who came on board part way through our stint at McKenzie - both of these ladies coached many squad swimmers in their early days.
+Huia and Jenny's families have been, and continue to be very supportive and an important part of what we do.
 In the early years they pretty much had to come and work with us in order to see us.
-Apart from Kelly, we’ve also been joined over the years by my son Luke, Chris’s daughter-in-law Allyse, Huia’s wife Barbara, his daughter TeAna, his granddaughter Raiha, and of course Matthew.
+Apart from Kelly, we’ve also been joined over the years by Jenny's son Luke, Chris’s daughter-in-law Allyse, Huia’s wife Barbara, his daughter Te Ana, his granddaughter Raiha, and of course Matthew.
 So, yes we are very much a family business and family orientated.

 The Waitaha Aquatic Centre was officially opened in October 2013 by the then Governor-General, the Right Honourable Sir Jerry Mateparae.
-When we first talked about our official opening, the three of us wondered what we were going to do and who to get to open it.
-Huia very confidently announced he was going to get the Governor-General to do it – Chris and I looked at each other and said ‘yeah, right’ not thinking for a moment it would happen.
+When we first talked about our official opening, our three founders wondered what we were going to do and who to get to open it.
+Huia very confidently announced he was going to get the Governor-General to do it – Chris and Jenny looked at each other and said ‘yeah, right’ not thinking for a moment it would happen.
 We were totally gobsmacked when we were advised through Governmental channels that this man – the closest thing to Royalty in NZ - was coming.
 We then wondered what on earth we were going to do with him – not to mention all his entourage – we had no idea!
 But somehow it all managed to work out on the day.

-However, we couldn’t have done it without all of you who are the very spirit of the swim club, and the wonderful support and dedication of the club committee Their hard work has ensured that from very small beginnings Waitaha is now in the strong position it is currently, with a great team culture, considerably more swimmers than the 9 we started out with, and there are several more looking to join its ranks.
-Thank you so much for taking up the torch of our vision, nourishing it and ensuring it is not only a reality but burning bright and flourishing.
+However, we couldn’t have done it without all of our swimmers who are the very spirit of the swim club, and the wonderful support and dedication of the club committee members over the years.
+Their hard work has ensured that from very small beginnings Waitaha is now in the strong position it is currently, with a great team culture, and considerably more swimmers than the 9 we started out with.

 bottom of page